 Herbs such as lemon verbena, basil, dill, and cilantro should be brought indoors before the first frost.
-Once inside, these plants do best with indoor temperatures ranging between 65-75°F. Several hardy herbs can actually overwinter outdoors, including mint, oregano, parsley, sage and thyme.
+Once inside, these plants do best with indoor temperatures ranging between 65 to 75 degrees Fahrenheit.
+Several hardy herbs can actually overwinter outdoors, including mint, oregano, parsley, sage, and thyme.

-“They go dormant before rallying again in the spring, but you’ll need to take precautions so they don’t succumb to frost,” says Venelin Dimitrov, horticulturist and senior product manager at Burpee in Warminster, Pennsylvania.
+“[These species] go dormant before rallying again in the spring, but you’ll need to take precautions so they don’t succumb to frost,” says expert Venelin Dimitrov, horticulturist at Burpee in Warminster, PA.
 “Herbs in the ground should be placed in a well-drained area and covered with a few inches of mulch.
-If your herbs are in containers, make sure the pots are made of a glazed clay so they don’t crack with freezing temps.”
+If your herbs are in containers, make sure the pots are made of glazed clay so they don’t crack with freezing temperatures.”